cliffeby/CWT001/README.md

 | 2015 | 287        | 130        | 157       | 102                     | 5                      | 2                  |

 ## Observations
-Without adjusting for bias, it appears that gates and in particular 4-Quad gates are very effective in reducing fatalities at crossings.
+Without noralizing for population counts, it appears that gates and in particular 4-Quad gates are very effective in reducing fatalities at crossings.
 Activation Failures, irrespective of type, are not a significant cause of fatalities.
 Pedestrian deaths at crossings are significant.
-To adjust for bias, we need to know the following:
+To normalize, we need to know the following:
 - Percentage of gated crossings to total by year
 - Percentage of 4-Quad crossings to total year